MicrosoftDocs/cpp-docs/docs/mfc/reference/colecontrolsite-class.md

  Specifies the control's child window ID.

  *pPersist*
  A pointer to a `CFile` containing the persistent state for the control.
-The default value is **NULL**, indicating that the control initializes itself without restoring its state from any persistent storage.
-If not **NULL**, it should be a pointer to a `CFile`-derived object that contains the control's persistent data, in the form of either a stream or a storage.
+The default value is NULL, indicating that the control initializes itself without restoring its state from any persistent storage.
+If not NULL, it should be a pointer to a `CFile`-derived object that contains the control's persistent data, in the form of either a stream or a storage.
 This data could have been saved in a previous activation of the client.
 The `CFile` can contain other data, but must have its read-write pointer set to the first byte of persistent data at the time of the call to `CreateControl`.

  *bStorage*
  Indicates whether the data in *pPersist* should be interpreted as `IStorage` or `IStream` data.
-If the data in *pPersist* is a storage, *bStorage* should be **TRUE**.
-If the data in *pPersist* is a stream, *bStorage* should be **FALSE**.
-The default value is **FALSE**.
+If the data in *pPersist* is a storage, *bStorage* should be TRUE.
+If the data in *pPersist* is a stream, *bStorage* should be FALSE.
+The default value is FALSE.

  *bstrLicKey*
  Optional license key data.
 This data is needed only for creating controls that require a run-time license key.
 If the control supports licensing, you must provide a license key for the creation of the control to succeed.
-The default value is **NULL**.
+The default value is NULL.

  *ppt*
- A pointer to a **POINT** structure that contains the upper-left corner of the control.
+ A pointer to a `POINT` structure that contains the upper-left corner of the control.
 The size of the control is determined by the value of *psize*.
 The *ppt* and *psize* values are an optional method of specifying the size and position opf the control.

  *psize*
- A pointer to a **SIZE** structure that contains the size of the control.
+ A pointer to a `SIZE` structure that contains the size of the control.
 The upper-left corner is determined by the value of *ppt*.
 The *ppt* and *psize* values are an optional method of specifying the size and position opf the control.

 ### Return Value
- A standard `HRESULT` value.
+ A standard HRESULT value.

 ### Remarks
  Only a subset of the Windows *dwStyle* flags are supported by `CreateControl`:

-- **WS_VISIBLE** Creates a window that is initially visible.
+- WS_VISIBLE Creates a window that is initially visible.
 Required if you want the control to be visible immediately, like ordinary windows.

-- **WS_DISABLED** Creates a window that is initially disabled.
+- WS_DISABLED Creates a window that is initially disabled.
 A disabled window cannot receive input from the user.
 Can be set if the control has an Enabled property.

-- **WS_BORDER** Creates a window with a thin-line border.
+- WS_BORDER Creates a window with a thin-line border.
 Can be set if control has a BorderStyle property.

-- **WS_GROUP** Specifies the first control of a group of controls.
+- WS_GROUP Specifies the first control of a group of controls.
 The user can change the keyboard focus from one control in the group to the next by using the direction keys.
-All controls defined with the **WS_GROUP** style after the first control belong to the same group.
-The next control with the **WS_GROUP** style ends the group and starts the next group.
+All controls defined with the WS_GROUP style after the first control belong to the same group.
+The next control with the WS_GROUP style ends the group and starts the next group.

-- **WS_TABSTOP** Specifies a control that can receive the keyboard focus when the user presses the TAB key.
-Pressing the TAB key changes the keyboard focus to the next control of the **WS_TABSTOP** style.
+- WS_TABSTOP Specifies a control that can receive the keyboard focus when the user presses the TAB key.
+Pressing the TAB key changes the keyboard focus to the next control of the WS_TABSTOP style.

  Use the second overload to create default-sized controls.